 Goodwill represents the excess of the purchase price of the assets acquired from Cord:Use over the estimated fair value of the net tangible, intangible and identifiable assets acquired.
 The annual assessment of the reporting unit is performed as of September 1st, and an assessment is performed at other times if an event occurs or circumstances change that would more likely than not reduce the fair value of the asset below its carrying value.
 The Company first performs a qualitative assessment to test goodwill for impairment and concludes if it is more likely than not that the fair value of the reporting unit is less than its carrying value.
-If the qualitative assessment concludes that it is not more likely than not that the fair value is the carrying value, the two-step goodwill impairment test is not required.
-If the qualitative assessment concludes that it is more likely than not that the fair value of the reporting unit is less than the carrying value, the two-step goodwill impairment test is not required.
-If the qualitative assessment concludes that it is more likely than not that the fair value of the reporting unit is less than the carrying value, the two-step goodwill impairment test is required.
+If the qualitative assessment concludes that it is not more likely than not that the fair value is less than the carrying value, the two-step goodwill impairment test is not required.
+If the qualitative assessment concludes that it is more likely than not that the fair value of the reporting unit is less than the carrying value, then the two-step goodwill impairment test is required.
 Step one of the impairment assessment compares the fair value of the reporting unit to its carrying value and if the fair value exceeds its carrying value, goodwill is not impaired.
 If the carrying value exceeds the fair value, the implied fair value of goodwill is compared to the carrying value of goodwill.
-If the implied fair value exceeds the carrying value exceeds the implied fair value.
+If the implied fair value exceeds the carrying value then goodwill is not impaired; otherwise, an impairment loss would be recorded by the amount the carrying value exceeds the implied fair value.